-UCF Graduate Thesis and Dissertation (EDT): https://graduate.ucf.edu/thesis-and-dissertation/
+Visit the Thesis/Dissertation website at https://graduate.ucf.edu/thesis-and-dissertation/ for additional information.
+Dissertation Deadlines are posted in the UCF Academic Calendar every Semester

-Knights E-mail Requirement for Dissertation
+E-mail Requirement for Dissertation

-All official university student communication must be made through Knights E-mail.
-This requirement includes allthesis and dissertation communications, as well as documents submitted for format review.
-Documents not submitted from a Knights E-mail account will be returned to the student without being reviewed.
+All official university student communication must be made through your @ ucf.edu e-mail account.
+This requirement includes all thesis and dissertation communications, as well as documents submitted for format review.
+Documents not submitted from a UCF E-mail account will be returned to the student without being reviewed.